Arieta75/ObjectOrientedGame/README.md

-# ObjectsTesting
+# ObjectOrientedGame
-- text-based game
+- a text-based game to test out the principles of object oriented programming